reparke/Fritzing-Parts/README.md

 To use the entire library of all three parts, download and open the "Particle Mesh Parts.fzpz".
 If you want to save it to your Fritzing library, choose *Save Bin*

 To access individual parts, go to [Board]\Fritzing\[Board].fzpz

+Thanks to help from the [Sparkfun](https://learn.sparkfun.com/tutorials/make-your-own-fritzing-parts/all#breadboard-view---parts-editor) Fritzing Instructions